 A plain characterized by coarse grasses and scattered tree growth, especially on the margins of the tropics where the rainfall is seasonal, as in eastern Africa.

 Environmental factors which may reduce reproductive success in a population and thus contribute to evolutionary change or extinction through the process of natural selection.

 Short-Chain Fatty Acids

 Also referred to as volatile fatty acids (VFAs) and possess an aliphatic tail of less than six carbon atoms.
 Produced when dietary fiber is fermented in the colon, and primarily absorbed through the portal vein during lipid digestion.
 The SCFA butyrate is particularly important for colon health because it is the primary energy source for colonic cells and has anti-carcinogenic as well as anti-inflammatory properties.

-A carbohydrate consisting of a large number of glucose units joined by glycosidic bonds.
-This polysaccharide is produced by most green plants as an energy store and is the most common carbohydrate in human diets, contained in large amounts in staple foods such as potatoes, wheat, maize (corn), rice, and cassava.
-Pure starch is a white, tasteless and odorless powder.
+A type of polysaccharide – a large carbohydrate consisting of many glucose units joined by glycosidic bonds.
+Starch is produced by plants and is present in many staple foods, such as potatoes, wheat, maize (corn), rice, and cassava.
+It is the most common carbohydrate in human diets.
+Pure starch is a white, tasteless, and odorless powder.